jenkinsci/integrity-plugin/README.md

 ### Polling

-Based on the polling configuration for the Jenkins build job, the **Windchill RV&S CM Polling Log** link is visible in the left-side navigation pane.
+Based on the polling configuration for the Jenkins build job, the **Windchill RV&S Polling Log** link is visible in the left-side navigation pane.
 You can click this link to view details about the last poll.
 Refer to the following image for details about the last poll.
 For example, the poll ran at 2:34 PM and found a total of 1 change (which includes adds/updates/drops).
 ![](./images/Jenkins_Polling_Log.png)

 Also note that the new builds initiated as a result of the poll are visible in the **Build History** widget.